-Your Year 3 teachers are Miss Caglia (3C Eagles), who is Head of Year, Mrs Ward (3W Hawks) and Miss Burns (3B Puffins).
+Your Year 3 teachers are Miss Caglia (3C), who is Head of Year, Miss Burns (3B) and Miss Glass (3G).

 Details of the curriculum can be found on the curriculum pages and in the curriculum booklets.